LenesiaBrown/Sangster-Redesign-New/sangster-frontend/README.md

+This project is a personal redesign of the Sangster International Airport website.
+The logo and branding are property of MBJ Airports Limited and are used here strictly for educational and non-commercial purposes.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.